nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 For more information on how this process works and how to develop a process that will add records to a stream, read the [Kinesis documentation](https://aws.amazon.com/documentation/kinesis/) and the [developer guide](https://docs.aws.amazon.com/streams/latest/dev/introduction.html).

+## Cumulus Configuration

+    The following are steps that are required to set up your Cumulus instance to run the example workflow

-### Cumulus
+### Collection and Provider

 Cumulus will need to be configured with a Collection and Provider entry of your choosing.

 This can be done via the [Cumulus Dashboard](https://github.com/nasa/cumulus-dashboard) if installed or the [API](../api.md).
 It is strongly recommended to use the dashboard if possible.

-### Workflow Configurations
+### Workflows Configuration

-For our initial example, we're going to trigger HelloWorld workflow that is provided in the example deployment.
+For our example, we're going to trigger the HelloWorld task that is provided in the example deployment, using a custom workflow.

-The [workflow definition](../workflows/README.md) can be found in [cumulus/example/workflows.yml](https://github.com/nasa/cumulus/blob/master/example/workflows.yml)  under `HelloWorldWorkflow:`
+The following [workflow definition](../workflows/README.md) should be added to your deployment's workflows.yml:

-(Please note this snippet is included as a sample only, please review the source file for the most up-to-date workflow)

 ```
-HelloWorldWorkflow:
+CMMExampleWorkflow:
-  Comment: 'Returns Hello World'
+  Comment: CNMExampleWorkflow
   StartAt: StartStatus
   States:
     StartStatus: